• Skip to primary navigation

 Substitution questions

-• If you don’t want to use ham, you can use cooked bacon.
+• You can use cooked bacon if you don’t want to use ham.
 Just crumble it into chunks.
 I prefer to add it after the Hoppin’ John is finished cooking so that the bacon remains crisp.
 If you want the bacon softer, you can add it along with the other ingredients.

 • It’s not a super spicy dish, but if you want it really mild, you can use V8 Original instead of the spicy version.
 If you’re not familiar with V8, they’re 100% juice.
 Nothing nasty in there!